Lighthouses of Guinea

 - 1902.
 Active; focal plane 21 m (69 ft); white light, 2 s on, 2 s off.
 12

 m (39 ft) white tower.
-No photo or other information available, and the lighthouse is not seen in Google's satellite view.
+No photo or other information available, but a Google satellite view probably shows the lighthouse.
 Located on

-an island just north of the entrance to the Forécariah estuary, about
+an island connected by a narrow isthmus to the mainland just north of the entrance to the Forécariah estuary, about

 50 km (30 mi) southeast of Conakry.
 Site status unknown.
 ARLHS GUN-002; Admiralty